pantheon-systems/documentation/source/docs/articles/wordpress/cloudFront-setup-for-wordpress.md

 You now have a user with full S3 access and are ready to configure WordPress.

 ## Configure CloudFront on WordPress
-There are several plugins that will help you manage cached assets in WordPress with CloudFront, however, for the sole purpose of incorporating CloudFront, we are going to use the [Amazon S3 and CloudFront](https://wordpress.org/plugins/amazon-s3-and-cloudfront/) plugin.
+There are several plugins that will help you manage cached assets in WordPress with CloudFront; however, for the sole purpose of incorporating CloudFront, we are going to use the [Amazon S3 and CloudFront](https://wordpress.org/plugins/amazon-s3-and-cloudfront/) plugin.

 ## Install the Amazon S3 and CloudFront Plugin